Lake Clark National Park and Preserve

 The southeastern edge of the park is on Chinitna and Tuxedni Bays, 123 miles of coastline on Cook Inlet across the water from the Kenai Peninsula: simply spectacular, wildlife-filled countryside, heavy on the bears and cliffside bird rookeries.
 Those same cliffs also hold invertebrate fossils up to 150 million years old.

 The only access to the park is via small aircraft.
 There are no roads, same as there are no developed facilities (this is even a fully trail-less park).
 The park averages around 5,000 visitors per year: there are more moose, red fox, wolves, wolverines, bears, Dall sheep and caribou on the property than that.
-But if you're looking for a real wilderness adventure in really remote and beautiful place, this might be it.
+But if you're looking for a real wilderness adventure in a really remote and beautiful place, this might be it.
 As one ranger says, "When hiking here, one mile per hour is moving really fast."

 Hiking in Hope Creek Valley